simplenetes-io/podc/PODSPEC.md

       # Startup probe of the container.
       # The pod startup process will not continue until a container is started up.
       # Note that a successful startup could mean that the container started and then exited with code 0.
+      # If a container fails to startup properly in the pod creation phase then the pod will be destroyed.
+      # If a container fails to startup later it will be destroyed and restarted according to its restart policy.
       startupProbe:
           # Wait max 60 seconds for the container to be ready.
 Default is 120.
+          # The pod executable sleeps 1 second between invoking the command and will abort the startup after timeout is reached.
           timeout: 60

           # Set to true to wait for the container to exit with code 0.
 When the container has exited is is treated as started and ready.
           # Any other exit code will fail the startup process.
+          # The exit probe is exclusively for the startupProbe (not for readiness/liveness probes)
           exit: false

           # Or, define a command to be run inside the container to determine when the container has started up properly.
           # Each argument as a separate list item
           cmd:
-              - "sh"
+              - sh
               - -c
-              - "[ -e \"/tmp/\$USER/ready\" ] || [ -e /home/\$USER/ready ]"
+              - '[ -e "/tmp/$USER/ready" ] || [ -e "/home/$USER/ready" ]'

+          # Note that `exit and `cmd` are mutually exclusive to each other.
-          # If no `exit` nor `cmd` is defined then the container is treated as successfully started as soon as it is started.
+          # If none of them are defined then the container is treated as successfully started as soon as the container is started.
+          # If wanting to run HTTP GET or TCP socket connection tests to determine the startup state, see the docs for how to do that.

-          # What other containers shall we signal that we have started successfully.
+          # Define under `signal` which other containers shall we signal that we have started successfully.
           # Only containers which are Up will get signalled.
-When Pod is starting up fresh then only containers defined above this container can possibly be Up.
+When Pod is starting up fresh then only containers defined above this container can possibly be Up and therefore get signalled.
+          # However, if the container is restarted then all containers defined under `signal` will get signalled, regardless the definition order.
-          # Containers to be signalled must also define the `signal` property.
+          # Containers to be signalled must also define the `signal` property, otherwise the signalling is ignored.
           signal:
               - container: hello
               - container: secret

-      # TODO:
       # Check to determine if the container is ready to recieve traffic.
       # This check is valid to run during the whole pod lifecycle.
-      # If any test fails then the daemon should not include this pod in the proxying of traffic.
+      # If any test fails then the daemon will not include this pod in the proxying of traffic.
+      # In this example we do a HTTP GET request to probe if the container is ready to receive traffic.
+      # This command is run inside the container, and in this case it would require that `curl` is installed inside the container. `wget` or `netcat` can also be used, since any command could be run as long as
+      # it is installed in the container.
       readinessProbe:

-      # TODO:
+        timeout: 6
+        cmd:
+            - sh
+            - c
+            - 'code=$(curl -Lqso /dev/null http://127.0.0.1:8080/healthz -H "Host: example.org" -w "%{http_code}") && [ "${code}" -ge 200 ] && [ "${code}" -lt 400 ]'

       # Check to determine the health of the container.
-      # This check is valid to run during the whole pod lifecycle.
+      # This check is valid to run during the whole pod lifecycle, but only after the startupProbe (if any) is finished.
       # If a check fails then the container will be stopped.
 Depending on it's restart-policy it might get restarted.
+      # This has the same syntax as the "readinessProbe".
+      # Here we will show an example using `wget`. `curl` is more precise in checking, but often only `busybox wget` is available in containers.
       livenessProbe:
+        timeout: 6
+        cmd:
+            - sh
+            - c
+            - "wget -O /dev/null http://127.0.0.1:8080/healthz"

       # Expose ports on the containers and possible create Ingress configuration to proxy traffic.
       expose: